dtao/PhilosopherDeveloper/source/posts/in-defense-of-global-state.markdown

 Deciding what should be global
 ------------------------------

 I think the real question with global state comes down to considering a section of code, and deciding *what should be flexible*.
-That may sound obvious on one hand--variables are things that change, so we use variables where we want to allow flexibility--but on the other, I suspect the idea of making this decision feels somewhat foreign to lots of developers.
+That may sound obvious on one hand---variables are things that change, so we use variables where we want to allow flexibility---but on the other, I suspect the idea of making this decision feels somewhat foreign to lots of developers.
 Many of us have come to accept, almost without thinking, that flexibility is an inherent good.
 Invariant, inflexible aspects of a software system are perceived as weaknesses or poor design.
 Flexibility, modularity, reusability: these are all sort of rolled up into one big bundle of attributes we automatically ascribe to any "good" or "well-written" software.

 But fundamentally, we human beings are limited in our mental capacity.
 Infinitely flexible systems are not in our best interest, for the simple reason that flexibility demands our attention[^flexibility-demands-attention].
 And so choosing the scope of a variable is really a matter of deciding **at what point some information should require our attention**, and at what point we should be able to take it for granted.